-i am sharing this, but expect that if you use it commercially, you will credit Silbatone, Stefano Bae, and myself, by name. it is original work, and already commercially available. that is, prior art. and if you are a DIYer, have yourself a ball. failure to credit or attempts to pretend we never existed will result in open shaming by me and my many influential friends. this blog is also published within the creative commons, so some legal protection does exist as well.
+i am sharing this, but expect that if you use it commercially, you will credit Stefano Bae, and myself, by name. it is original work, and already commercially available. it is patented in South Korea, that is, prior art. if you are a DIYer, have yourself a ball. failure to credit or attempts to pretend we never existed will result in open shaming by me and my many influential friends. this blog is also published within the creative commons, so some legal protection does exist as well.

 at etf 2017 in Denmark, Frank Blöhbaum used his outrageous tubed 6th order subtractive crossover in the main system. it was a seamless and dead quiet match between the Volt RV3813s and the 200 Hz Iwata horns with Dietmar Hampel’s handmade compression drivers. wow! and the circuit is as elegant as the concept is sophisticated. okay, you might say… but what are “subtractive” filters? why? wtf!

 at the other end of the spectrum, and as a way to introduce the idea, i have a passive subtractive crossover Silbatone exhibited for the Munich High End show at M.O.C. back in 2015 and 2016. there’s an image of the unit below. above is the general implementation. we use it specifically for the Western Electric Mirrorphonic system type “M2”, and to provide a subwoofer for speaker systems such as the WE-12A or the WE-16A or B, and the WE-15A. but you can use it in any system it fits.
 It has been the biggest improvement to the M2 we have heard. there are several methods we like. the one above… and we use a bridged T filter as well. the filter caps used in the crossover pictured are custom wound silver foil units… 900V @ 68uF. they’re really big, insanely expensive and very low ESR. you can just see one of them in the background, in the open chassis to the right of the finished crossover, below.